Triarii: Polybian system

 By the time of the Second Punic War of the late 3rd century BC, this system had proved inefficient against enemies such as Carthage.
 After a series of more "organic" changes as opposed to a single intentional reform, a new system gradually came into being.
 Infantry were sorted into classes according to age and experience rather than wealth, the triarii being the most experienced.
 Their equipment and role was very similar to the previous system, except they now carried scuta, large rectangular shields that offered a greater degree of protection than the old round clipeus.

 The number of triarii were reduced to 600 per legion, forming 10 maniples of 60 men each.
 The triarii still made up the third line in the legion, behind the front line of hastati and the second line of principes, but the rorarii and accensi were phased out.
 Leves had been replaced with velites, who had a similar role but were also attached to principes and triarii.

 Pitched battles were conducted in a similar fashion: the velites would gather at the front and fling javelins to cover the advance of the hastati.
 If the hastati failed to break the enemy, they would fall back on the principes, who along with the hastati, had been re-equipped with pila rather than spears.
 If the principes could not break the enemy they would retire behind the triarii, who would then engage the enemy.

 This order of battle was almost always followed, the Battle of the Great Plains and the Battle of Zama being among the few notable exceptions.
 At the Great Plains, Scipio, the Roman general, formed his men up in the usual manner, but once the hastati had begun to engage the enemy, he used his principes and triarii as a flanking force, routing the opposing Carthaginians.
 At Zama, Scipio arranged his men into columns, side-by-side, with large lanes in between.
 The opposing Carthaginian elephants were drawn into these lanes where many were killed by velites without inflicting many casualties on the Romans.
 Once the surviving elephants had been routed, Scipio formed his men into a long line with his triarii and principes in the centre and hastati on the flanks, ready to engage the Carthaginian infantry.

-Marian reforms
+Late republic

-With the formal military reforms of Gaius Marius in 107 BC, implemented to combat a shortage of manpower due to wars against Jugurtha in Africa and Germanic tribes to the north, the different classes of units were scrapped entirely.
-The wealth and age requirements were removed after which anyone could join as a career, rather than as service to the city, and all would be equipped as milites, with the same, state-purchased equipment.
+With the putative military reforms of Gaius Marius in 107 BC, implemented to combat a shortage of manpower due to wars against Jugurtha in Africa and Germanic tribes to the north, the different classes of units were scrapped entirely.
 Auxiliaries, local irregular troops, would fulfill other roles, serving as archers, skirmishers and cavalry.
 Sallust, in his Jugurthine War, describes several instances in which Roman or allied regular heavy infantry were equipped with light equipment and used as light footsoldiers.
 This was supposedly a common practice.